beboper0/cafe-jindo/wp-content/plugins/optinmonster/readme.txt

 = Popup Builder v2.6.9 =
 * Fixes a scenario where non-inline campaigns could be prevented from showing if inline campaigns are present.

-= Popup Builder v2.6.8 =
-* Security hardening.
-* Fixed some output settings not working properly for shortcodes.
-* Address some confusion by updating shortcode output to have the `followrules` attribute on by default for new shortcodes, or to use the `optin-monster-inline` shortcode.
-* Fixed display of redundant errors in the OptinMonster settings pages.

 **[View entire popup builder changelog](https://plugins.svn.wordpress.org/optinmonster/trunk/CHANGELOG.md)**